jamesdanielwhitford/bryntum-scheduler-shifts/intergration-shifts-with-bryntum-scheduler.md

 [Bryntum Scheduler](https://www.bryntum.com/products/scheduler/) is a fully customizable, responsive, high-performance JavaScript component that's built using ES6+ and Sass.
 It can easily be used with React, Vue, or Angular.
 In this tutorial, we'll connect and sync a Bryntum Scheduler to a Microsoft Teams.
 We'll do the following:

 - Create a JavaScript app that a user can log in to using their Microsoft 365 Developer Program account.
-- Use Microsoft Graph to get the user's Microsoft Outlook Calendar events
+- Use Microsoft Graph to get the user's Microsoft Teams Shifts
-- Display the Microsoft Outlook Calendar events in a Bryntum Calendar.
+- Display the Microsoft Teams Shifts in a Bryntum Scheduler.
-- Sync event changes in the Bryntum Calendar with the user's Microsoft Outlook Calendar.
+- Sync event changes in the Bryntum Scheduler with the user's Microsoft Teams.